fwmechanic/k_edit/README.md

 # Debug/Development

 I use [DebugView](http://technet.microsoft.com/en-us/sysinternals/bb896647.aspx) to capture the output from the DBG macros which are sprinkled liberally throughout the source code.

-Prior to release 11.6, nuwen.net MinGW *purposely* DID NOT include `gdb`; the newest (64-bit-only) MinGW distros now include `gdb`, and I have used it a couple of times.
-I generally only use a debugger to debug crashes, so if `gdb` is unavailable I use [DrMinGW](https://github.com/jrfonseca/drmingw) as a minimalist way of obtaining a useful stack-trace when a crash occurs.
-It is necessary to build K w/full debug information in order to use either DrMinGW or `gdb`: open GNUmakefile, search for "DBG_BUILD" for instructions on how to modify that file to build K most suitably for DrMinGW and `gdb`).
+The newest nuwen.net (64-bit-only) MinGW distros include `gdb`, and I have used it a couple of times.
+I generally only use a debugger to debug crashes, so if `gdb` is unavailable (e.g. when nuwen.net MinGW distros omitted `gdb`) I use [DrMinGW](https://github.com/jrfonseca/drmingw) as a minimalist way of obtaining a useful stack-trace when a crash occurs.
+In order to use either DrMinGW or `gdb` it is necessary to build K w/full debug information; open GNUmakefile, search for "DBG_BUILD" for instructions on how to modify that file to build K most suitably for DrMinGW and `gdb`.

-# Persistent Footprint (a.k.a. spoor)

-Editor state
+# Editor State Files

+K ignores the Windows Registry.
+K persists information between sessions in state files written to `%APPDATA%\Kevins Editor\*`.
+Information stored in state files includes:

  *  files edited (including window/cursor position)
- *  search history
+ *  search-key and replace-string history
- *  function usage accuulation
+ *  function invocation accumulator-counters

-is stored in files in `%APPDATA%\Kevins Editor\*`

 # Tutorial